 Migraines can be debilitating, but for some people who experience auras with their headaches, they could be a marker for a more serious danger — an increased risk for stroke.

 UCI Health pain management specialist Dr. Rakhi Dayal says women who experience an aura with their migraines have been shown to be at particular risk.
-Migraines are three to four times more common in men than women.
+Migraines are three to four times more common in women than men.

 Migraines are often described as throbbing or pulsating, but they also can be dull or pressure or sharp.
 They often occur on half of the head or in a specific location but may involve the whole head, and they sometimes switch from one side to the other.